Arknights: Endfield Review Overview

 Fight, Build, and Explore To Your Heart’s Content

-Arknights: Endfield’s (from here forth will simply be referred to as Endfield) gameplay mainly consists of three major gameplay structures: the real-time action combat system, the factory-building and production mechanics, and open-world exploration that encompasses all other gameplay systems in place.
+Endfield’s gameplay mainly consists of three major gameplay structures: the real-time action combat system, the factory-building and production mechanics, and open-world exploration that encompasses all other gameplay systems in place.
 Essentially, it’s an action-adventure RPG that plays similarly to other well-known titles such as Genshin Impact and Wuthering Waves.

-Across the map, there are dozens of discoverables such as interactive environment puzzles, following cute grass bunnies for hidden treasure, rare resources to gather, or simply to look for scenic spots to watch and take in.
-Crafty sales-minded people are also able to take part in buying and selling goods across regions, complete with its volatile economy and the need to know when to buy and sell.
-It’s enjoyable in its own right, and gives motivation to actually explore the map.
+Across the map, there are dozens of discoverables, such as interactive environment puzzles, following cute grass bunnies for hidden treasure, rare resources to gather, or simply looking for scenic spots to watch and take in.
+Crafty sales-minded people are also able to take part in buying and selling goods across regions, complete with their volatile economy and the need to know when to buy and sell.
+It’s enjoyable in its own right and gives motivation to actually explore the map.

 In combat and exploration, players directly control one of the four Operators selected in their on-field team, with the other three acting as auto-attacking supports.
 Their respective Battle Skills and Ultimates are executed with a corresponding button press (for Skills) or hold (for Ultimates).
 Pretty standard fare for an open-world game with real-time combat, and veteran players of the aforementioned games will feel right at home.